mikedaltonmtl/scheduler/README.md

 - `useReducer`: The custom useApplicationData Hook has been refactored using useReducer.

-- `Spots remaining`: The spots remaining functionality has been implemented using reducers.
+- `Spots remaining`: The spots remaining functionality has been implemented with reducers.

-- `WebSocket server connection`: The WebSocket API has been used to make a persistent connection to the scheduler API server.
+- `WebSocket server connection`: The WebSocket API has been used to make persistent connections to the scheduler API server.

 ## Screenshots

-This gif shows a new appointment being created, edited and finally cancelled in the app:
+This gif shows a new appointment being created, edited and then cancelled in the app:

 ![Add, Edit and Delete actions](./public/images/scheduler.gif)